 Easter 2021 is a week earlier this year.
 It’s been one year since the COVID-19 outbreak and the world is still reeling from its continuing effect.
 Like last year, 2021’s celebration of Easter will be different.

-Despite the many difficulties, consumers prove they are resilient, and many have adjusted their lifestyle to meet the restrictive demands of the new normal.
+Despite the many difficulties, consumers prove they are resilient, and many have adjusted their lifestyles to meet the restrictive demands of the new normal.
 Thus, celebrating Easter this year will still be remarkable yet downsized.
 Many will miss the traditional activities, while others will create new traditions, which will be more meaningful to them.

 The meaning of Easter